-Twenty-Eight years ago the idea of owning a bed and breakfast inn began to grow in the minds of Norman and Sarah Ball.
-Sarah, an elementary school teacher, particularly was intrigued with the idea.
+Thirty-four years ago the idea of owning a bed and breakfast inn began to grow in the minds of Norman and Sarah Ball.
+Sarah, an elementary school teacher, fell in love with the idea.
 The 60-acre farm where she had grown up would make a perfect location.
-Once the idea turned to passion, she quit her job.
-Norman, an educator himself, was also an architectural draftsman and started drawing the plans for a Victorian-style farmhouse to sit on top of a hill overlooking the rolling hills and mountains.
-(He kept his job.)
-The inn opened in July 1987, when Norman and Sarah had a daughter in college, a fifteen-year-old son, and a five-year-old son.
+Soon the idea turned into a passion and she quit her job.
+Norman, an educator himself, was also an architectural draftsman who drew the plans for the Victorian-style farmhouse to sit on top of a hill overlooking the rolling hills and mountains.
+The inn opened in July 1987 and was already becoming a family business with the involvement of Norman and Sarah’s daughter, who was in college, and their fifteen-year-old and five-year-old sons.

 Through the years there have been so many changes, interesting experiences, and wonderful guests (many becoming friends).
-Years later, Jason, who was 5, is the office manager and has three kids.
-Eric, who was 15, is the kitchen manager and wonderful cook and has two kids, specializing in the desserts served each evening.
+Years later, Jason, who was 5, is now the office manager and has seven kids.
+Eric, who was 15, is the kitchen manager and wonderful cook and has two kids.
 Misty, who was in college earning a degree in graphic design, developed our first brochure, website, and many marketing ads, now lives in Charlotte, NC raising six kids, homeschooling, and creates the Inn paintings we sell.

 For Norman and I, there’s even more than this that holds our hearts to these mountains.
 Our roots are planted deep in these mountains.
 My mother—whose maiden name is Shields—is a direct descendant of some of the very first settlers to this area.
 In 1784, Robert Shields moved his family of ten sons and one daughter from Virginia to the new frontier.
 He came to settle only a couple of miles from where our inn is today.
 He and his sons built a fort on Middle Creek at the foot of what is known as Shields Mountain.